 There are also automated updates that can be connected directly to solar panels in the works.

 See Related: Ways to Invest in Cobalt (Sustainably)

 EOS is a green cryptocurrency, but it also happens to be rather mainstream.
 It is very easy to set up, making it one of the most well-loved blockchain currencies that are available to the public.

 It has no cost, can be scaled easily, and can be written in various programming languages with ease.

 Instead of being a proof of work platform, it operates via proof of stake, which is much more sustainable.

-It runs on a proof of stake methodology instead ofo proof of wor,k, which dramatically reduces energy consumptions.
+It runs on a proof of stake methodology instead of proof of work, which dramatically reduces energy consumptions.

-It also operates its stakes a bit differently than other cryptos by using multiple PoS mechanisms.
+It also operates its stakes a bit differently than other cryptos by using multiple Proof of Stake (PoS) mechanisms.
 This validation process is multi-layered which helps to protect it from corruption.